 - Current city budget reports and city ordinances, as well as other Marshall reports and documents.

-- Sanborn fire insurance maps, from 1888, available on microfilm.
+- Sanborn fire insurance maps from 1888 to 1931 available on microfilm.

 - The Homer Index, 1874-1903 (incomplete collection) available on microfilm.